 The Code of Practice does not apply to the direct provision of care, related record keeping or documentation facilitating the handover of care from one care provider to another.
-In

-September 2013 we published "A guide to confidentiality in health and social care1" as guidance to support direct provision of care.
+In September 2013 we published "A guide to confidentiality in health and social care" as guidance to support direct provision of care.

 It does not extend to the HSCIC's system delivery functions, that is the development or operation of information or communications systems in connection with the provision of health services or of adult social care.
+Some systems such as the spine are both system delivery functions and information functions.
+In such cases the code of practice applies to those aspects that are information functions.